 "I think I came to the wrong place," Hisoka said quietly, adding more out of routine than actual feeling, "Excuse me."

-As Hisoka turned to leave, he could hear Fujisawa singing behind him, though his voice cracked around the awkward English words: "The taste of love is sweet/ when hearts like ours meet/ I fell for you like a child/ O-oh, but the fire went wild. . . ."
+As Hisoka turned to leave, he could hear Fujisawa singing in a low voice behind him, his voice cracking around the awkward English words: "The taste of love is sweet/ when hearts like ours meet/ I fell for you like a child/ O-oh, but the fire went wild. . . ."

 Hisoka left the tumult of old emotions behind him and headed back to the offices of the Summons Department, where he found Tsuzuki waiting for him.
 "Hisoka.
 Just the man I wanted to see."
-He seemed back to his normal, cheerful self, though past experience told Hisoka he could not be too sure how much credulity to put in such a transformation.
+He seemed back to his normal, cheerful self, though past experience told Hisoka to be careful of placing too much credulity in his partner's performances.
 "How did it go?"

 "A waste of time," Hisoka sighed.
 He didn't want to discuss it.
 "I'm not sure what I expected.
 What's with the attitude?"